estuary/flow/site/docs/concepts/web-app.md

 Flow's web application is at [dashboard.estuary.dev](https://dashboard.estuary.dev).

-It's the central, low-code environment for creating, managing, and monitoring Data Flows.
+The web app is the central, low-code environment for creating, managing, and monitoring Data Flows.

 ## When to use the web app